 The minaret of this mosque, which is also known as the Mosque of the Booksellers, is 77 meters in height and was built in the middle of the 12th century by the Berber Almohad Caliph.

 Marrakech tales tell that as the tower was so high that it overlooked the city, including the Caliph’s Harem, the Muezzins (people appointed at a mosque to recite the call to prayer) for Koutoubia Mosque had to be blind.

-If you are a fan of architectural wonders and still wondering where to go in Marakech, Bahia Palace will be a good option.
+If you are a fan of architectural wonders and still wondering where to go to Marrakech, Bahia Palace will be a good option.

-This major monument of the Marakech city, which is built in 19th century, is one of the most popular sights among the tourists.
+This major monument of the Marrakech city, which is built in the 19th century, is one of the most popular sights among the tourists.

 Intended to be the greatest palace of its time, the Bahia Palace is a pleasant integration of Islamic and Moroccan style of architecture and art.

 Grand Vizier Bou Ahmed, who served Sultan Moulay al-Hassan, has built the palace as his own personal residence.

 The palace’s name, Bahia, which means “the brilliance”, is after one of the grand vizier Bou Ahmed’s wives.